 - Are there any adjustments that should be made to support Ask Data or Tableau Catalog?

 Note that Explain Data does not support multi-table data sources at this time.

 Scalability, security, and discoverability

-A data source may remain in the workbook where it was created—an embedded data source—or it may be published to Tableau Server or Tableau Online independently of any analysis as a content asset all its own.
+A data source may remain in the workbook where it was created—an embedded data source—or it may be published to Tableau Server or Tableau Cloud independently of any analysis as a content asset all its own.
 This centralization of published data sources has the added benefit of security and scaling, allowing multiple users to access a consistent data source.
 Published data sources can also take advantage of Tableau Catalog and recommendations and provide a single source of truth for an organization.